poissonconsulting/bbousuite/paper/paper.md

 - posterior distributions of parameters can be combined to produce derived parameters (e.g., population growth) with full information about uncertainty retained.

 We compared estimates from `bbouretro` and `bboutools` on anonymized empirical and simulated data.
-Comprehensive results and discussion can be found [here](https://poissonconsulting.github.io/bbousuite/articles/empirical-comparisons.html) and [here](https://poissonconsulting.github.io/bbousuite/articles/simulations.html), respectively.
+Comprehensive results and discussion can be found in the [empirical comparisons article](https://poissonconsulting.github.io/bbousuite/articles/empirical-comparisons.html) and [simulations analysis article](https://poissonconsulting.github.io/bbousuite/articles/simulations.html), respectively.
 Based on our findings (e.g., \autoref{fig:bias}), we propose `bboutools` as a standardized method for comparing estimates across jurisdictions.
 In particular, random effects models are recommended by default when there are $\geq$ 5 years of data [@kery_bayesian_2011].
-More discussion on the benefits of random effects models can be found [here](https://poissonconsulting.github.io/bbousuite/articles/simulations.html#discussion).
+More discussion on the benefits of random effects models can be found [in the simulations analysis article](https://poissonconsulting.github.io/bbousuite/articles/simulations.html#discussion).

 ![Bias (% difference) in annual population growth point estimates and known population growth for 100 simulations and 20 years, by sample size and statistical method.\label{fig:bias}](figures/lambda-bias.png)